microsoftgraph/android-java-snippets-sample/README.md

 10. In the permissions to other applications section, add the Microsoft Graph application.
 11. For the Microsoft Graph application, add the following permissions:
    * Sign in and read user profile
-   * Have full access to user files and files shared with user
+   * Have full access to all files user can access
    * Have full access to user calendars
    * Read and write access to user mail
    * Send mail as a user